Possed/bank_tech_test/README.md

 ####Install and run the app
  - Start by forking this repo and move to the project file;
  - run bundle install in your command line - it will install all the gems for you(rspec for testing and simplecov for testing coverage);
- - run the rb file and have fun
+ - run the rb file and have fun;

 Example:
  - create an account